What Exactly Is Hypnosis?

-Years later, in the days of superstition, the movie industry ran with the public's delusional superstitions and created movies showing a svengali taking over a woman's mind and calling it hypnotized.
+In the following days of superstition, gullibility and naivety, the movie industry created movies showing a Svengali putting a woman to sleep and taking over her mind and calling it hypnotized.
 They connected a new popular word they couldn't properly interpret with a process that doesn't exist and the gullible public ran with it.

 And that vision still exists today.
-Thanks to the movie industry and the thousands of movies that followed, there will always be people who feel the word hypnotism is mind control, witchcraft, voodoo and against their religion and is used only on the weak minded.
+Thanks to the movie industry and the thousands of movies that followed, there will always be people who feel the word hypnotism is mind control, witchcraft, voodoo, against their religion and is used only on the weak minded.
 The exact opposite of what it really is.

 And guess what?
 Regardless of what the coach tells his players, it's ultimately up to each player to accept what the coach tells them and to run with it or to ignore him and to also focus on the problems at home.
-If the players accept what the coach is telling them, then they will repeat it over and over again in their minds, thereby essentially telling themselves what the coach originally told them.
-And again, this is auto-hypnosis.
+If the players accept what the coach is telling them, then they'll do better at the game.

-A hypnotist simply guides you into that zone, that state of focus, at which point he then gives you suggestions as to how you should act or feel, but, just like the sports players, it is ultimately up to the client if he or she really wants to heal themself.
-If they accept the suggestion, then they re-tell themselves what the hypnotist told them, thereby healing themselves.
+A hypnotist guides you into that zone, that state of focus, at which point he then gives you suggestions as to how you should act or feel, but, just like the sports players, it is ultimately up to the client if he or she really wants to heal themself.